 A person who is struggling with drug or alcohol addiction can feel alone, afraid and powerless.
 Without the support of friends and family, addiction can be difficult to confront and manage.
 However, friends and family may also feel unequipped and underprepared to help someone overcome addiction.

 With education and a willing spirit, however, friends and family members can support someone who faces addiction in finding (and staying in) treatment and maintaining a healthy way of life after rehab.

-The Recovery Village Palm Beach can help you, a caring friend or family member, understand how to help a loved one with an addiction.
+The Recovery Village Palm Beach at Baptist Health can help you, a caring friend or family member, understand how to help a loved one with an addiction.

 Identifying Addictive Behavior

 For friends and family members, recognizing signs of addictive behavior is essential to helping someone.
 Recognizing patterns of addictive behavior is not always easy, and the signs of addictive behavior are not always obvious.

 Since addiction often maintains itself through secrecy and dishonesty, people who face addiction may go to great lengths to conceal addictive behaviors.
 Friends and family should not blame themselves if they did not see such signs before addiction manifested in their loved one.

 Close friends and family members may notice signs of active drug use, overdose or withdrawal in their loved one.

 Physical signs of addiction include, but aren’t limited to:

 - Eye changes (enlarged or small pupils, bloodshot eyes)